McConnell–Laubach orthography: McConnell-Laubach

-Frank Laubach was not a speaker of Creole, though he was an expert in American literacy.
+American missionary Frank Laubach was not a speaker of Creole, though he was an expert in literacy.
 In 1943, he helped McConnell to revise his orthographic system, which resulted in what's known as the McConnell–Laubach Orthography.
 This contained two major changes: /ou/ instead of /u/, as in dou (Eng. 'gentle'), and /ch/ instead of /sh/, as in chante (Eng. 'to sing').

 Criticisms of the McConnell-Laubach system

 Charles Pressoir

 The greatest opponent to this new orthography was a Haitian scholar named Charles Pressoir.
 He, along with a number of Haitian intellectuals, claimed that the use of "Anglo-Saxon" letters in Haitian orthography looked "too American" and reminded the people of Haiti of the recent American occupation.
 More linguistically, he also heavily criticized the lack of front-rounded vowels, and was concerned that the method of transcribing nasal vowels could make it difficult for Haitians to learn French; something that he attributed to McConnell and Laubach's unfamiliarity with the French language and orthography.

 In 1946, Pressoir and L. Faublas, the Haitian minister of education, responded with their own revised version of the McConnell–Laubach orthography, making several substantial changes in favor of "Frenchifying" the writing system.
 This was the Faublas-Pressoir system, and later called 'alphabet ONAAC' when it was adopted by the Haitian government.